columnflow/columnflow/docs/user_guide/ml.md

 ```
 One can also simply define class variables within the model.
 This is can be useful for attributes that don't change often, for example to define the datasets your model uses.
-Since these are also class attributes, they are accessible by using `self` and also shared between all instances of this model.
+Since these are also class attributes, they are accessible by using `self` and are also shared between all instances of this model.
 ```{literalinclude} ./ml_code.py
 :language: python
 :start-at: class TestModel(